GauriKhedekar/Kunal_Kushwaha_Codes/OOP 3-Principles - Inheritance, Polymorphism, Encapsulation, Abstraction.md

 from within its subclass, it will always refer to the version of that method defined by the subclass.
 The version of the method defined by the superclass will be hidden.

-Method overriding occurs only when the names and the type signatures of the two methods are identical.
+Method overriding occurs only when the return types and the type signatures of the two methods are identical.
 If they are not, then the two methods are simply overloaded.

 (Check display functions in box classes)